Einstein metrics, their moduli spaces and stability: Homogeneous spaces

 We note that the results are not exhaustive; due to the method providing only lower bounds on the eigenvalues of $\LL|_{\TT(M)}$, there are still several candidates of normal homogeneous spaces left where the stability type is unclear.
 For the same list of spaces, Lauret--Tolcachier \cite{LT25} carried out a similar analysis on functions, allowing them to conclude dynamical stability for all the strictly stable examples found in \cite{Sch24}.

 An interesting isotropy-irreducible example is the Berger space $\SO(5)/\SO(3)_{\mathrm{irr}}$, defined by the irreducible five-dimensional representation of $\SO(3)$.
 Its normal metric is nearly parallel $\rmG_2$, but its instability does not follow from Theorem~\ref{thm:g2-A} as it has $b_3=0$.
-However, representation-theoretic reasons guarantee the existence of trace-free Killing $2$-tensors on $\SO(5)/\SO(3)_{\mathrm{irr}}$, which are destabilizing eigentensors of $\LL$ -- they satisfy equality in~\eqref{estimate}, and the nearly parallel $\rmG_2$-structure allows calculating the eigenvalues of $\K(R)$ \cite{SWW22}.
+However, Semmelmann--Wang--Wang \cite{SWW22} observed that for representation-theoretic reasons, there exist trace-free Killing $2$-tensors on $\SO(5)/\SO(3)_{\mathrm{irr}}$ which are destabilizing eigentensors of $\LL$ -- they satisfy equality in~\eqref{estimate}, and the nearly parallel $\rmG_2$-structure allows calculating the eigenvalues of $\K(R)$.

 For non-simple $G$, homogeneous spaces $G/H$ on which the standard metric is Einstein are not fully classified, but there is a partial classification due to Nikonorov \cite{N00}.
 Gutiérrez--Lauret showed that many of the spaces appearing in this classification scheme are linearly $G$-unstable \cite{GL23}.